livewire/livewire/docs/troubleshooting.md

 ### Removing a CDN version of Alpine

 Because Livewire version 2 and below didn't include Alpine by default, you may have included an Alpine CDN as a script tag in the head of your layout.
-In Livewire v3, you can remove this CDN all-together and Livewire will automatically provide Alpine for you:
+In Livewire v3, you can remove this CDN altogether, and Livewire will automatically provide Alpine for you:

 ```html
     ...